Fun with Autostitch : Panoramic video

 VirtualDub and converted it to a movie file.
 Additionally, I combined the panoramic image with the original movie, and exported these frames as a movie.

-Here's the stitched panoramic movie along side the input movie:
+Here is the stitched panoramic movie (top) with the input movie (bottom):

 I tried to stretch the capabilities of the matching by doing some zooms and rotations with the camera.
 Towards the end of the movie is a section where the matching breaks down because there is probably too much transformation of the image.
 Although the SIFT should be able to handle this, there may be orientation-dependent differences in the characteristics of the features that cause it problems.
 This is due to the de-interlacing of the original image, which means that scan lines are duplicated so the detail in the horizontal and vertical directions are not the same.